 Submit a New Observation

-Plant Nickname box is optional; we recommend using it for all the plants you plant to observe more than once.
+Plant Nickname box is optional, but we highly recommend using it for all the plants you plant to observe more than once.
 The nickname will allow Budburst to connect future observations you submit on that plant and better track the entire life cycle of plant phenophases.
-We also recommend using it if you are tracking more than one of the same plant at the same location.
+We also recommend using it if you are tracking more than one of the same plant at the same general location.
 For example, if you have two Redbuds in your yard, name one, “front yard Redbud” and the other “side yard Redbud” so you will know which is which.

 Select Location: Once created, your locations will appear automatically in your personalized Location dropdown menu.